Rosenblatt slashes price target on Twitter Inc. [TWTR] – find out why.

 Sponsored

-Twitter, Inc. (NYSE: TWTR) today announced financial results for its second quarter 2022.
+People on Twitter aged 25-34, saw the sharpest increase in cost of living conversations, highlighting their increased concerns about the crisis.

-The stocks have a year to date performance of -7.82 percent and weekly performance of 5.56 percent.
-The stock has been moved at 6.87 percent over the last six months.
-The stock has performed 3.40 percent around the most recent 30 days and changed -15.38 percent over the most recent 3-months.
+Twitter Inc. stock has also gained 4.44% of its value over the past 7 days.
+However, TWTR stock has declined by -15.27% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 22.96% and lost -3.73% year-on date.

-If compared to the average trading volume of 28.97M shares, TWTR reached to a volume of 25105031 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for TWTR stock reached $30.50 billion, with 766.84 million shares outstanding and 635.84 million shares in the current float.
+Compared to the average trading volume of 22.50M shares, TWTR reached a trading volume of 11732081 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Twitter Inc. [TWTR]: